Designing a Voice Assistant’s Foundation – BuildMyGym

 Why we decided to build an an AI-powered personal trainer?

 While me and Shane Lai were discussing what type of agent we should design, both of us came up with the idea of designing an AI-powered personal trainer.
-Firstly, both of us loves exercising and training and use training software such as Apple Fitness+ and Strava a lot; secondly, both of us thought the current training software are not customized enough: everyone has different body conditions, so everyone who wants to stay healthy in their own ways deserves a personalized training schedule; sometimes people are not 100% sure about whether they perform properlly during their training sessions whereas most training software does not have reminding functions such as warning or encouraging at all, so we decided to design an AI-powered personal trainer which will provide personalized training sessions for users.
+Firstly, both of us loves exercising and training and use training software such as Apple Fitness+ and Strava a lot; secondly, both of us thought the current training software are not customized enough: everyone has different body conditions, so everyone who wants to stay healthy in their own ways deserves a personalized training schedule; sometimes people are not 100% sure about whether they perform properly during their training sessions whereas most training software does not have reminding functions such as warning or encouraging at all, so we decided to design an AI-powered personal trainer which will provide personalized training sessions for users.

 Choose the metaphor & design the states